-Studies with Intron A have not been performed to determine carcinogenicity.
+Studies with INTRON A have not been performed to determine carcinogenicity.

 Interferon may impair fertility.
 In studies of interferon administration in nonhuman primates, menstrual cycle abnormalities have been observed.
-Decreases in serum estradiol and progesterone concentrations have been reported in women treated with human leukocyte interferon.12 Therefore, fertile women should not receive Intron A therapy unless they are using effective contraception during the therapy period.
-Intron A therapy should be used with caution in fertile men.
+Decreases in serum estradiol and progesterone concentrations have been reported in women treated with human leukocyte interferon.12 Therefore, fertile women should not receive INTRON A therapy unless they are using effective contraception during the therapy period.
+INTRON A therapy should be used with caution in fertile men.

-Mutagenicity studies have demonstrated that Intron A is not mutagenic.
+Mutagenicity studies have demonstrated that INTRON A is not mutagenic.

-Studies in mice (0.1, 1.0 million IU/day), rats (4, 20, 100 million IU/kg/day), and cynomolgus monkeys (1.1 million IU/kg/day; 0.25, 0.75, 2.5 million IU/kg/day) injected with Intron A for up to 9 days, 3 months, and 1 month, respectively, have revealed no evidence of toxicity.
-However, in cynomolgus monkeys (4, 20, 100 million IU/kg/day) injected daily for 3 months with Intron A, toxicity was observed at the mid and high doses.
+Studies in mice (0.1, 1.0 million IU/day), rats (4, 20, 100 million IU/kg/day), and cynomolgus monkeys (1.1 million IU/kg/day; 0.25, 0.75, 2.5 million IU/kg/day) injected with INTRON A for up to 9 days, 3 months, and 1 month, respectively, have revealed no evidence of toxicity.
+However, in cynomolgus monkeys (4, 20, 100 million IU/kg/day) injected daily for 3 months with INTRON A, toxicity was observed at the mid and high doses and mortality was observed at the high dose.